sharib-vision/endoscopyImageRetrieval/README.md

 ## Acknowledgements:

-If you use any part of this work in your publication then it is mandatory to cite: Sharib Ali and Jens Rittscher, "Efficient video indexing for monitoring disease activity and progression in the upper gastrointestinal tract", IEEE ISBI, 2019.
+If you use any part of this work in your publication then please cite: Sharib Ali and Jens Rittscher, "Efficient video indexing for monitoring disease activity and progression in the upper gastrointestinal tract", IEEE ISBI, 2019.

 ## About